 On arrival to Westport, check in to your accommodation which is where you will be staying for the trail.

-Transfer to Drummindoo Stud to meet your hosts, your horse and the other riders.
+Transfer to Drummindoo Stud to meet your host Padraic Foy, your horse and the other riders.
 After an assessment ride in the indoor arena, riders and horses are transferred to the village of Aughagower for the Aughagower Ride.
-This takes you through the villages of Curvey, Lankill and Knappagh Beg where you'll enjoy a picnic on the shores of Knappagh Lake, then on to Drumhill before returning to Aughagower via Peggy's Boreen.
+This takes us through the villages of Curvey, Lankill and Knappagh Beg where we picnic on the shores of Knappagh Lake, then on to Drumhill before returning to Aughagower via Peggy's Boreen.
 After riding there is a chance for riders to visit the round tower and monastic site which dates back to the 7th century.

-You'll be collected from your accommodation and driven to meet the horses at Formoyle for the Feenone Ride.
-This takes you over a mountain pass, close to a megalithic burial site (one of many in the area), through the Carrowniskey River and on to the bog roads at Feenone.
+Today we start at Formoyle for the Feenone Ride.
+This takes us over a mountain pass, close to a megalithic burial site (one of many in the area), through the Carrowniskey River and on to the bog roads at Feenone.
 Clare Island (Grainne Uaile, Ireland’s famous Pirate Queen resided there in the 1500,s and controlled all the waters of Clew Bay) and Inishturk Island can clearly be seen.
-You'll then head for Carrowniskey beach where you can canter and gallop along the sand before returning to base.
+We then head for Carrowniskey beach before returning to base.